A cathedral of lies, waste, and destruction

 It’s impossible not to be surprised that the idea of building a national cathedral on public lands came from President Akufo-Addo, the same man who swore to protect the public purse.
-To do what President Akufo-Addo intends to do, the State must demolish homes of judges and other historic buildings at a cost to Ghanaians.
+To do what the president intends to do, the State must demolish homes of judges and prime and historic properties at a cost to Ghanaians.
 Real estate developers estimate the land alone is worth over 70 million dollars, the same amount the State needs to build the Tema motorway interchange.
-The cost to Ghanaians will triple if we add the value of the properties, the cost of the demolition and building new homes for the judges.
-It should be immediately apparent to the government that a national cathedral is an unquestionably daft use of public lands and scarce national resources.
+The cost to Ghanaians will triple if we add the value of the properties and the cost of the demolition and the permanent homes for the judges.
+It should be immediately apparent to the government that a cathedral is an unquestionably daft use of public lands and scarce national resources.

-Officials say the cathedral would host national events such as the inauguration of presidents.
+Officials say the Cathedral would host national events such as the inauguration of presidents.
 If we needed more proof of non-thinking behind this project, this is it.
-Those making these arguments need to stop and ponder what will happen if we elect a Muslim president.
-Where do we swear him or her in?
+Those making these arguments need to stop and ponder what would happen if we elect a Muslim president.
 What about a traditional believer?
 Since national ceremonies reflect some parts of the three main religions, are these people saying the Wulomei would be welcomed to pour libations at this venue on the day?
 As a non-denominational national church funded in part with public funds, would Bishop Obinim and Obofo be welcomed to host services there?
 They know as well as we do that the claim that the facility would be inclusive is a lie.

 The real agenda